zmartzone/mod_token_binding/README.md

 **mod_auth_openidc**

 Since version 2.3.1 [mod_auth_openidc](https://github.com/zmartzone/mod_auth_openidc) can be configured to use the negotiated environment variables to bind its session (and state) cookie(s) to the TLS connection and to perform OpenID Connect Token Bound Authentication for an ID Token as defined in [http://openid.net/specs/openid-connect-token-bound-authentication-1_0.html](http://openid.net/specs/openid-connect-token-bound-authentication-1_0.html) using its `OIDCTokenBindingPolicy` directive as described in [https://github.com/zmartzone/mod_auth_openidc/blob/v2.3.5/auth_openidc.conf#L211](https://github.com/zmartzone/mod_auth_openidc/blob/v2.3.5/auth_openidc.conf#L211).

+Since version 2.3.9rc5 [mod_auth_openidc](https://github.com/zmartzone/mod_auth_openidc) can be configured to use the  `TB_SSL_CLIENT_CERT_FINGERPRINT` environment variable to verify that an access token presented to it in OAuth 2.0 Resource Server mode contains a hash of the certificate in the `cnf` claim.

 ## Requirements